diegoorellanaga/Scripts-1/README.md

             plt.plot(anomaly_x, anomaly_y, 'ro')

-%md

-## Funcion: get_ts_from_influxdb(client,query,gen_name,value,time_value,numelements,acepta_fechas,fechas=None)
+## Function: get_ts_from_influxdb(client,query,gen_name,value,time_value,numelements,acepta_fechas,fechas=None)

-#### Esta funcion dado una query retorna un diccionario que contiene una serie de tiempo.
-Este diccionario es necesario para trabajar con luminol.
-### Esta funcion recibe como entrada los siguientes parametros:
+#### This function returns a dictionary given a particular influxdb query, this dictionary contains a time series that has the right format for luminol.
+### This function has the following parameters as inputs:

-  Parametro         | Valor
+  Parameter         | Value
   ------------------|--------------------------------------
-  client            | Objeto cliente: Cliente de influxdb query             | String: contiene la query a ejecutar en el influxdb gen_name          | String: nombre del generador.
-Para esto hay que conocer lo que retorna la query de antemano value             | String: nombre del valor de la serie de tiempo time_value        | String: nombre del valor del tiempo de la serie de tiempo numelements       | Int: Numero de elementos a considerar en la seria de tiempo.
-Sirve para truncar la serie de tiempo acepta_fechas     | Bool: Para reemplazar la lista de tiempo de la serie de tiempo por otra externa (control de errores). fechas            | List: Lista con fechas externas.

-### Valores de retorno
+  client            | Client object: Influxdb client query             | String: influxdb query gen_name          | String: generator name, to know this value we must analyze the data returned by influxdb after making a query value             | String: value name of the time series time_value        | String: time name of the time series numelements       | Int: max amount of data that we want to obtain from the query acepta_fechas     | Bool: this parameter let us replace the time list from the time series for an external one (for debug). fechas            | List: External date list

+### Returned values

-  Retorno | Valor
+  Output | Value
   --------|---------
-  x       | list: Contiene los valores del tiempo de la serie de tiempo y       | list: Contiene los valores de la serie de tiempo ts      | Dictionary: Contiene como llave cada tiempo de la serie de tiempo asociado al valor de la serie de tiempo fechas  | list: Contiene las fechas en unix time de ts (o las mismas que recibio como parametro si recibe) xlabel  | list: Contiene las horas del periodo de la serie de tiempo en formato ISO 8601
+  x       | list: Contains the time values from the time series y       | list: Contains the values from the time series ts      | Dictionary: Contains the time values as keys and the values are the time series values fechas  | list: Time values in unix time xlabel  | list: Contains the hours from the time series period in ISO 8601 format

-### Codigo
+### Code

     def get_ts_from_influxdb(client,query,gen_name,value,time_value,numelements,acepta_fechas,fechas=None):